Aymen Dahmen

-Aymen Dahmen (أَيْمَن دَحمَان; born 28 January 1997) is a Tunisian professional footballer who plays as a goalkeeper for the Tunisian club CS Sfaxien.
+Aymen Dahmen (أَيْمَن دَحمَان; born 28 January 1997) is a Tunisian professional footballer who plays as a goalkeeper for CS Sfaxien.

 Club career

 Dahmen made his professional debut with CS Sfaxien in a 2–0 Tunisian Ligue Professionnelle 1 win over ES Métlaoui on 16 September 2018.

+On 11 June 2023, Dahmen joined Saudi Pro League club Al-Hazem on a two-year contract.

+On 22 July 2024, Dahmen returned to CS Sfaxien.

 International career

 Dahmen was called up to represent the Tunisia U23 national team for 2019 Africa U-23 Cup of Nations qualification matches.

 He made his debut for senior national team on 28 March 2021 in an AFCON 2021 qualifier against Equatorial Guinea.

 On November 14, 2022, he was selected by Jalel Kadri to participate in the 2022 FIFA World Cup.
-He participated in all Tunisia's matches in the World Cup.
+He participated in all Tunisia's matches in the World Cup, which was rather a surprise as he was originally intended to be a third-choice goalkeeper.
+He also conceded only 1 goal throughout the entire tournament, but unfortunately it wasn’t enough for Tunisia to qualify for the round of 16.